 From your Dashboard, you can upload new videos, as well as view, manage, and export your existing videos.

-First, make sure you are uploading from a location with a stable internet connection since the videos from your drones will often be several gigabytes in size.
+First, make sure you are uploading from a location with a stable internet connection since the videos will often be several gigabytes in size.

 Then, from your Dashboard click Upload, which opens the uploader in a new tab.